jameysharp/reader-py/README.md

   (Details on that below.)
 Any other RSS or Atom feed won't work at all.

-- may overwhelm your web browser if you access a feed with a particularly large number of posts.
-It will send you summary data about all of them at once, and worse, your browser may try to preload many or all of the entries, especially if you have JavaScript disabled.
-(But it should at least _work_ without JavaScript!)
+- may overwhelm your web browser if you access a feed with a particularly large number of posts, because it will send you summary data about all of them at once.

 Also, feed readers usually help you remember what you're reading, but this one doesn't retain anything outside of basic access logs and the